exasol/public-knowledgebase/Database-Features/why-do-i-get-the-error-java-vm-cannot-find-buckets-jar.md

 while upload to `https://w:<write password>@<data node ip>:<BucketFS Service port>/default/jars/` means upload file with original name "myfile.jar" to existing folder "jars".
 For the latter case BucketFS backend creates the respective folder automatically
 (moreover, creating folders without files in BucketFS via HTTP(S) is not possible).

-So now you have a file "jars" residing in folder "default" and having content of the file "myfile.jar" to be uploaded:
+So now you have a file "jars" residing in folder "default" and having content of the file "ojdbc10.jar" to be uploaded:

 ```sql
 -- List all entries in the 'default' bucket where the file name contains 'jars', using the BUCKETFS_LS UDF for inspection.